 Kevin (’85) and Nancy Malloy were thrilled when their oldest daughter, Brenna, decided to enroll at USF.
-A sophomore, Brenna is the third generation of the Malloy family to attend school on The Hilltop, following her grandfather, Tom Malloy ’61, and father.
-Kevin and Nancy are thrilled with the education Brenna is receiving and happy to have a great reason to come visit one of their favorite cities.
+Brenna is the third generation of the Malloy family to attend school on The Hilltop, following her grandfather, Tom Malloy ’61, and her father.

 Get to know the people at USF.
 Attend the events offered to parents and witness some of the great things going on there.
 Whether it is going to athletic events, partaking in on-campus activities or donating money, it all goes towards moving the university forward and making it the best place possible for generations of USF students, and maybe their children, to spend some of the best years of their lives.

 Question for Brenna: What have you enjoyed the most about your USF experience?

 Coming from a Catholic home, I really appreciate USF as a Jesuit school, and St. Ignatius Church is nothing short of wonderful.
 The opportunity to go to a private school this amazing while living in a city like San Francisco is one in a million.
 I grew up hearing my dad rave about his time at USF, and following in his footsteps was one of my best decisions.
 This school is perfect for me.
 Going home for summer made me realize how much I really do love this school and what a better person it has made me.